clearhaus/3DSv2-api-documentation/source/3dsmethod.rst

   Only used for browser authentication

-The 3DS Method can be optionally used by issuers to gather browser fingerprints using Javascript.
+The 3DS Method can be optionally used by issuers to gather browser fingerprints using JavaScript.
 This is done by loading a URL in a hidden iframe, before the authentication.
-This iframe will then execute some fingerprinting javascript, before POST'ing to the prespecified URL belonging to the requestor.
+This iframe will then execute some fingerprinting JavaScript, before POST'ing to the prespecified URL belonging to the requestor.
 The 3DS Method fingerprint result is tied to the authentication by the ``threeDSServerTransID``.